Joint mortgages

 Joint tenancy is what most couples, especially married couples, choose when taking out a joint mortgage.

 In this case, if one of the tenants dies, their share of the property will form part of their estate.
-If they want their share to pass to the other owners, they will need to make this clear in their will.
+If they want their share to pass to the other owners, they must make this clear in their will.

 You can choose how much each tenant owns yourself.
 For example, if one tenant provided all of a £50,000 deposit on a house that cost £250,000, you could reflect this contribution by agreeing to a 60:40 split in their favour.